-The principal rooms still retain many of the original features, with fine examples of mahogany furniture and light fittings designed by Barry himself, having been adapted from oil to gas and finally to electricity.
-The handrail fitted to the main staircase, for the benefit of the old and infirm Prince Talleyrand, survives as a tangible reminder of Lord Castlereagh’s original intentions.
+The principal rooms still retain many of the original features, with fine examples of mahogany furniture and light fittings designed by Barry himself having been adapted from oil to gas and then to electricity.
+The handrail fitted to the main staircase for the benefit of the old and infirm Prince Talleyrand, survives as a tangible reminder of Lord Castlereagh’s original intentions.

 In 1911, the Coffee Room was transferred upstairs and the original room which had served that purpose became the present Smoking Room.
 At the same time, the Hall was enlarged by absorbing the western bay of the Court.
 In 1930-31, two new storeys were added over the Billiard Room by H.L.
 Andersen.
-Bomb damage sustained during the WWII was repaired in the early 1950's and more recently, the Club has been renovated and the delicate plasterwork and panelling restored.
+Bomb damage sustained during WWII was repaired in the early 1950's.
+More recently, the Club has been renovated and the delicate plasterwork and panelling restored.

-Today, the Library remains the room in the Clubhouse most closely associated with travel.
-In character, it may be summarised as a gentleman's library of the last century and the content may be classified as two-thirds travel.
+Today, the Library remains the room most closely associated with travel.
+In character, it epitomises a gentleman's library of the last century with two thirds of its shelves occupied by travel books.
 The original catalogue was prepared by Benjamin Wheatley, the distinguished bibliographer, who also worked at the Athenæum.
-Much admired by Lord Curzon as the perfect room for a library, it is generally regarded as one of the most charming rooms in London.
+It is generally regarded as one of the most charming rooms in London.
 The central section is particularly striking, decorated with a cast of the Bassae Frieze, which was excavated in the Peloponnesus by the architect C.R.
-Cockerell, founder member of the Club.
+Cockerell, a founder member of the Club.